garnierclement/pfe/sensors/README.md

 ### Command object

-The Command object is a data structure representing a command that must be executing to perform any action.
+The Command object is a data structure representing a command that must be executed to perform any action.

 #### Command structure